-1. If an offer sounds too good to be true, it probably is.
-Cleaning your air ducts is costly but it’s worth it with a reputable company to get the job done well.
+- If an offer sounds too good to be true, it probably is.
+Cleaning your air ducts is costly but it’s worth it with a reputable company to do the job well.

-2. Read the fine print before signing any contracts to make sure you know what the work will entail and what will be included in the price.
+- Read the fine print before signing any contracts to ensure you know what the work will entail and what will be included in the price.

-4. If you get an unexpected call and get an uneasy feeling from the sales pitch, hang-up immediately.
+- If you get an unexpected call and an uneasy feeling from the sales pitch, hang up immediately.

-5. To help filter unwanted calls, download a caller ID and call blocking app that will help scam calls from getting through to your phone.
+- To help filter unwanted calls, download a caller ID and call-blocking app that will help prevent scam calls from getting through to your phone.